 But where should you start?
-In this article, we’ll explain details about the SRS document and how to use it, and we’ll provide examples to get you on the path to success.
+In this article, we’ll explain details about SRS documents and how to use them, and we’ll provide examples to get you on the path to success.

-The SRS document outlines the behaviors, functions and capabilities required of the system, along with any potential constraints.
+An SRS document outlines the behaviors, functions, and capabilities required of the system, along with any potential constraints.
 Functional and nonfunctional requirements are included.
 Design suggestions and information outside the customer’s requirements are not included.

 Using an SRS document ensures that specifics around a project are crystal clear, mitigating the risk of wasted time and potential reworks.
 Important benefits of using this type of document include:

-Providing valuable customer feedback.
-The SRS document is the customer’s confirmation that your organization understands the problems that need to be solved and how the software must behave to address the challenges.
+Providing Valuable Customer Feedback.
+An SRS document is the customer’s confirmation that your organization understands the problems that need to be solved and how the software must behave to address the challenges.
 Visuals such as charts and tables can provide additional clarity.

-Breaking work into smaller pieces.
-The SRS document contains a large amount of information, but ultimately breaks problems into smaller, more manageable parts.
+Breaking Work Into Smaller Pieces.
+SRS documents contain a large amount of information, but they ultimately break problems into smaller, more manageable parts.

 The SRS document assists with identifying problems earlier in the development process, which helps manage time more effectively.
 It’s far easier, for example, to update specifications before any development has begun, versus later in the process.

 SRS Document Format: How is a System Requirements Specification Document Written?